rust-stuco/lectures/week2/slides.md

 ---

-# `Vec`
+# Vectors

-`Vec`, also known as _vectors_, allow you to store a collection of values of the same type contiguously in memory.
+_Vectors_ allow you to store a collection of values of the same type contiguously in memory.
 Internally, it is a dynamically sized array stored on the heap.

-You can create an vector like this:
+You can create an vector with the method `new`:

 ```rust
 let v: Vec<i32> = Vec::new();